 A rental car is recommended for visiting Mount Tsurugi.

-Alternatively, take a bus from Awa Ikeda Station to Kubo (2 hours, 1790 yen, 4 buses/day), transfer to another bus bound for Mi no Koshi (見の越) and get off at the final bus stop (50 minutes, 1350 yen, 2 buses/day) near the lower chairlift station.
-Buses from Kubo to Mount Tsurugi operate only on weekends and holidays from late April to November.
+Alternatively, take a bus from Awa Ikeda Station to Kubo (2 hours, 1790 yen, 4 buses/day), transfer to another bus bound for Tsurugisan (剣山) and get off at the final bus stop (50 minutes, 1350 yen, 2 buses/day) near the lower chairlift station.
+Buses from Kubo to Mount Tsurugi operate only on weekends and during peak seasons from April to November.
+Peak seasons include Golden Week, the summer holidays (mid July through August) and the autumn color season (October to early November).